Long before Carnival Cruise Line thought about putting a roller coaster on top of a ship, they toyed with the idea of a monorail.

 Why The Ship Never Came To Pass

-Jake Williams, host of the YouTube series Cancelled, tells the fascinating story, thanks in part to his exclusive sit-down interview with Farcus.
-And some of the details are as incredible as they are, in retrospect, incredible portentous.
+Jake Williams, host of the YouTube series Cancelled, tells the fascinating story, partly thanks to his exclusive sit-down interview with Farcus.
+And some of the details are as incredible as they are, in retrospect, incredibly portentous.

 Not only did the upper and lower levels feature a monorail-like system, but, as Williams describes it, there was also to be “vertical moving track [which would] carry cars between the two lines.”

-In other words, something which would have served a similar function as the Magic Carpet found on the Celebrity Edge, but do so while transporting passengers.
+In other words, it would have served a similar function as the Magic Carpet found on the Celebrity Edge, but do so while transporting passengers.